23 Nov European Cabinets: The Sleek Choice

 A “Shaker” style cabinet is also known as “framed”.
 The door is literally a 4 piece frame that surrounds a middle recessed panel.
 The doors are hinged to, and lie on top of, its wooden box “face frame”.
 Euro style cabinets on the other hand are frameless; flat and smooth.
 They are also known as “full access” because the lack of a face frame and absence of a center stile allows unhindered entry into the cabinet.
 This brings us to another primary difference between the two, how the doors sit.
 The Shaker doors sit over the face frame, while a Euro style cabinet lies flush with it.

 Despite being flat and sleek, Euro style cabinets manage to mix it up.
 They are also designed to be horizontal, opening from the long end on the bottom (like a garage door).
 Of course, the majority is built in the standard vertical motif, opening out from center (when there are two doors covering the interior) or in the case of a single door, out from the long edge on whatever side has the handle.
+This means that depending on the amount of space you have to work with, this could be the ideal choice for your kitchen renovation project.

 The frameless look extends to the matching drawers as well.
 With no frame, all that is visible is a drawer front.
 As a kitchen theme it is considered a bit more contemporary than the Shaker, its appeal being its simplicity (some call it “streamlined”).
 It is a smooth and basic look that has found wide acceptance internationally, even beyond Europe.
 The cabinetry drawers are also typically larger, creating an overall storage advantage.